joshka/github-workflows/README.md

 [rust-release-plz.yml](.github/workflows/rust-replease-plz.yml)

 Publishes the crate using [Release-plz].
+This is pretty neat, it automatically creates or updates a release PR every time you push to main.
+Merging the PR automatically releases your crate.

 Required Settings: